 “Eligible Rollover Distribution”

-means an eligible rollover distribution as defined in IRC §402(c)(4), including Eligible Rollover Distributions to a surviving spouse under IRC §402(c)(9) and a nonspouse beneficiary under IRC §402(c)(11).
+means an eligible rollover distribution as defined in IRC §402(c)(4), including Eligible Rollover Distributions to a surviving spouse under IRC §402(c)(9) and a non-spouse beneficiary under IRC §402(c)(11).

 “Eligible Retirement Plan”

-means an Eligible Retirement Plan as defined in IRC §402(c)(8)(B); provided however, that with respect to an Eligible Rollover Distribution to a nonspouse beneficiary, Eligible Retirement Plan means an individual retirement account described in IRC §408(a), an individual retirement annuity described in IRC §408(b), or a Roth individual retirement account described in IRC §408A established as an inherited individual retirement account on behalf of the nonspouse beneficiary to receive a direct rollover.
+means an Eligible Retirement Plan as defined in IRC §402(c)(8)(B); provided however, that with respect to an Eligible Rollover Distribution to a non-spouse beneficiary, Eligible Retirement Plan means an individual retirement account described in IRC §408(a), an individual retirement annuity described in IRC §408(b), or a Roth individual retirement account described in IRC §408A established as an inherited individual retirement account on behalf of the non-spouse beneficiary to receive a direct rollover.

 “Employee”